Kepler-21: Planetary system

 Calculations of the rate of orbital decay from tidal effects results in a decrease in the orbital period of 3.88 milliseconds per year, since this would be a change of only 4 seconds every thousand years it would be undetectable in any reasonable length of time.

+Kepler-21 might have another exoplanet, a gas giant with at least 3.7 times the mass of Jupiter, named Kepler-21c.